 All living groups are responsible for maintaining standards established by Duke University.
 Selective living groups have a special obligation to take proactive measures to ensure that individual members conduct themselves in a mature, respectful manner.
 Being afforded the opportunity to select those persons who will live within a particular living group is a privilege, not a right.

-- In situations where the actions of group members negatively impact the Duke community, HDRL or the Dean of Students Office may respond immediately, which could include administrative intervention, relocation of group members, and/or disciplinary action.
-Administrative decisions may be appealed to the vice president for Student Affairs.
+In situations where the actions of group members negatively impact the Duke community, HDRL or the Office of Student Conduct may respond immediately, which could include administrative intervention, relocation of group members, and/or disciplinary action.
+Administrative decisions may be appealed to the Vice President for Student Affairs.
 Please refer to the policies and procedures under the undergraduate disciplinary system for information regarding disciplinary decisions.

 Commons Room Space

 Living groups at Duke University may be afforded the privilege of dedicated common space for social, educational, and recreational purposes.
 Given that many Duke-recognized organizations are in need of space in which members can come together to conduct business and celebrate accomplishments, living groups are encouraged to allow other university-recognized organizations to reserve its common space with the understanding that the group to which the space officially has been assigned bears ultimate responsibility for any damage to the facility by the user.
 No rental fees may be charged by a living group to another organization requesting use of the living group’s common space.
 A living group should be aware that any event host requesting the use of its common space is required to reserve the space in accordance with established guidelines published by HDRL and University Center Activities and Events.
 If the space is reserved, the event host accepts responsibility for any damage committed to the facility stemming from the host group’s event.
 If a living group has reservations concerning a specific request for the use of its common space, it may exercise its right to deny the request.

 Damages and Cleaning – Care of Residence Hall and Adjacent Areas